 Kirk says that in some cases, authorities have delivered radio broadcasts giving an all clear for people to descend from the hill, only to be trumped by a second, third or fourth wave.

-Again, the mantra here is to be extremely cautious when making a decision to descend - listen closely to alerts, but be careful with 'all-clears'.
+Again, the mantra here is to be extremely cautious when making a decision to descend - listen closely to alerts, but be careful if you are given the 'all-clear'.

-It's vital to know not only the tsunami history of the area you are traveling to, but also the topography.
+It's vital to know not only the tsunami history of the area you are traveling to, but also the topography of the location.

-Villages established at low sea level will get hammered by a tsunami, where as villages settled in deeper water areas are not as affected.
+Villages established at low sea level will get hammered by a tsunami, and villages settled in deeper water areas are not as affected.

-This information can be vital to your action plan if a tsunami rears its ugly head.
+This information can be vital to your action plan if a tsunami happens.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.